apaulture/apaulture/README.md

 - Learning and applying modern tech stacks
 - Training for a marathon in December 2024
 - Riding/maintaining a Kawasaki Ninja 650
-- Video games, ex-DotA nerd and founder of one the top 3 US DotA leagues
+- Video games, ex-DotA nerd and founder of one of the top 3 US DotA leagues

 Thanks for stopping by!